Out-of-focus holography at the Effelsberg telescope: Introduction

-In this paper we provide an introduction to OOF holography and its basic theory (Section \ref{sec:oofh_basics}), and we also introduce a new software that deals with the Effelsberg geometrical aspects and a modern approach to the method (Section \ref{sec:software}).
-The final sections are dedicated to the requirements and procedure to perform OOF holography observations at the Effelsberg telescope (Section \ref{sec:observations}) and the results from these campaigns (Section \ref{sec:results}), and a discussion of the results and performance of the method are presented in Sections \ref{sec:discussion} and \ref{sec:conclusions}.
-In addition, detailed information is available in the appendices: Zernike circle polynomials and the convention used in this analysis in Section \ref{ap:zernike_circle_polynomials}, the geometrical properties of the Effelsberg telescope in Section \ref{ap:effelsberg_telescope_geometry} and Section \ref{ap:gregorian_telescope_opd}, and properties of the active surface control system in Section \ref{ap:effelsberg_active_surface_control_system}.
+In this paper we provide an introduction to OOF holography and its basic theory (\cref{sec:oofh_basics}), and we also introduce a new software that deals with the Effelsberg geometrical aspects and a modern approach to the method (\cref{sec:software}).
+The final sections are dedicated to the requirements and procedure to perform OOF holography observations at the Effelsberg telescope (\cref{sec:observations}) and the results from these campaigns (\cref{sec:results}), and a discussion of the results and performance of the method are presented in \cref{sec:discussion,sec:conclusions}.
+In addition, detailed information is available in the appendices: Zernike circle polynomials and the convention used in this analysis in \cref{ap:zernike_circle_polynomials}, the geometrical properties of the Effelsberg telescope in \cref{ap:effelsberg_telescope_geometry} and \cref{ap:gregorian_telescope_opd}, and properties of the active surface control system in \cref{ap:effelsberg_active_surface_control_system}.

 The presented work is the continuation of the author's master of science thesis at the Max-Planck-Institut f\"ur Radioastrononmie and Universit\"{a}t Bonn \citep{cassanelli2017oofh}, motivated by the early OOF holography study at the Effelsberg telescope \citep{2014evn..confE..36B}.